 Irish Water’s commitment to energy efficiency

-Irish Water is implementing a sustainable energy strategy to improve our energy efficiency.
-These projects are part of Irish Water’s energy efficiency programme which upgrades, replaces and optimises inefficient plants and processes across the country to improve our energy efficiency and reduce carbon emissions.
+These projects are part of Irish Water’s energy efficiency programme which upgrades, replaces and optimises inefficient plants and processes across the country to improve our energy efficiency and reduce carbon emissions and reduce carbon emissions.